3 Days Playing Mermaids in Mallorca

 Two smiling women presenting their freshly cooked seafood dishes at a Mallorcan cooking class.

-The friendly atmosphere of this 3.5 hour class and the charismatic chef was infectious, and even though I consider myself to be an atrocious cook I was easily able to follow the step-by-step instructions adapted to my skillset — and I’d say the dishes turned out quite tasty if I do say so myself!
+The friendly atmosphere from the charismatic chef during this 3.5 hour class was infectious, and even though I consider myself to be an atrocious cook, I was easily able to follow the step-by-step instructions adapted to my skillset — and the dishes turned out quite tasty if I do say so myself!
 As the cherry on top, this class includes an open bar with your choice of white or red wine to enjoy throughout the experience.
-Our group warmed enough throughout due to the friendship-forming nature of wine, and by the end when we sat around the table to enjoy the fruits of our labor it felt like we had all known each other from the start!
-At the end of the class, you’ll walk out with the recipes you learned and can continue practicing at home to surprise your friends and family!
+Our group warmed up quickly enough due to the friendship-forming nature of wine, and by dinner when we sat around the table to enjoy the fruits of our labor it felt like we had all known each other from the start!
+At the end of the class you’ll walk out with the recipes you learned and can continue practicing at home to surprise your friends and family!

 How Much Do Three Days in Mallorca Cost?